-7 See the ICSC's Post Adjustment Classification Memo, dated 12 May 2017.
+6 See the ICSC's Post Adjustment Classification Memo, dated 12 May 2017.

-- f) In June 2017, an informal review team of senior statisticians requested by the Geneva Human Resources Group reviewed the survey to see if it was "fit for purpose" and concluded inter alia that due to serious calculation and systemic errors in the compilation of the results, the ICSC calculations could not be considered "sufficiently good quality to designate them fit for purpose" and the implementation did not always correspond with the approved methodology;8 - g) The ICSC thereafter engaged an independent consultant to review the methodology.
-The consultant's report made 64 recommendations, some of which related to the methodology for the PAM;9 - h) The applicants contested the Secretary-General's administrative decision to implement the PAM, resulting in a pay cut for Geneva-based staff members.
+- f) In June 2017, an informal review team of senior statisticians requested by the Geneva Human Resources Group reviewed the survey to see if it was "fit for purpose" and concluded inter alia that due to serious calculation and systemic errors in the compilation of the results, the ICSC calculations could not be considered "sufficiently good quality to designate them fit for purpose" and the implementation did not always correspond with the approved methodology;7 - g) The ICSC thereafter engaged an independent consultant to review the methodology.
+The consultant's report made 64 recommendations, some of which related to the methodology for the PAM;8 - h) The applicants contested the Secretary-General's administrative decision to implement the PAM, resulting in a pay cut for Geneva-based staff members.
 The applicants in UNDT Judgment Nos.
-106, 107 and 133 asserted the decision date was 1 August 2017, the date of their August 2017 pay-slips.10 They requested management evaluation of the decision on 14 September 2017. - i) The ICSC changed the implementation date of the PAM from 1 May 2017 to 1 August 2017 and staff were informed of the reintroduction of a three per cent margin to reduce the PAM for current staff by extending the transitional measure. - j) The applicants in Aksioutine et al., asserted the decision was implemented on 23 February 2018, when they received their February pay-slips showing a reduced salary.
+106, 107 and 133 asserted the decision date was 1 August 2017, the date of their August 2017 pay-slips.9 They requested management evaluation of the decision on 14 September 2017. - i) The ICSC changed the implementation date of the PAM from 1 May 2017 to 1 August 2017 and staff were informed of the reintroduction of a three per cent margin to reduce the PAM for current staff by extending the transitional measure.